Visibly Fair Mechanisms: Visibly Fair Mechanisms

 \begin{coro} If for every $i\in I$, every $m_i\in M_i$ and every $s,s'\in S$, states $s$ and $s'$ are comparable under $m_i$, then Serial Dictatorship is the unique visibly fair $M$-mechanism. \end{coro}

-Theorem \ref{thm:CharacterizationVisiblyFairMechanisms} provides a full characterization of visibly fair mechanisms: any such mechanism must be an \(m\)-queue allocation mechanism.
+Theorem \ref{thm:CharacterizationVisiblyFairMechanisms} provides a full characterization of visibly fair mechanisms as the set of \(m\)-queue allocation mechanisms.
 While this definition is compact, it captures an extensive class of mechanisms.
-Designing an \(m\)-queue mechanism involves two layers of choice—first, specifying the message spaces officers can use, and second, given a message space, determining which of the undominated (\(m_i\)-maximal) states each officer is matched to.
-This latter choice can depend on exogenous policy parameters or on the overall message profile.
-In contrast, as indicated in the corollary above, when officers are allowed to submit complete preferences over all states, visible fairness alone pins down a unique mechanism—serial dictatorship.
-The characterization in Theorem \ref{thm:CharacterizationVisiblyFairMechanisms} therefore illustrates how relaxing the message space, dramatically expands the set of mechanisms that satisfy visible fairness, enabling greater flexibility in accommodating policy goals beyond those implementable via serial dictatorship.
+Designing an \(m\)-queue mechanism involves two layers of choices.
+First, one must specify the message spaces officers can use.
+Second, given a message profile, one must determine which of the undominated, or \(m_i\)-maximal, states each officer is matched to.
+This second choice need not be made officer by officer in isolation: the selection among an officer's \(m_i\)-maximal states may depend on the entire message profile.
+Consequently, once messages are coarsened, the designer obtains a large combinatorial family of visibly fair mechanisms, corresponding to different ways of selecting among undominated states as a function of reported messages.
+In contrast, as indicated in the corollary above, when officers are allowed to submit complete preferences over all states, visible fairness pins down serial dictatorship as the unique mechanism.
+The characterization in Theorem~\ref{thm:CharacterizationVisiblyFairMechanisms} therefore illustrates how relaxing the message space dramatically expands the set of mechanisms that satisfy visible fairness, enabling flexibility in accommodating distributional goals.